-Accelerate analytics value with an augmented data catalog
+Accelerate analytics value data augmentation

 Time to deployment.
 Time to value.
 Time to insights.
 These are all top of mind for anyone working with data.
 When data takes too long to reach your business intelligence and analytics teams, it becomes stale, unreliable, and essentially useless.
-How can you provide easy access to data while also maintaining security?
+How can you provide easy access to data augmentation while also maintaining security?
 Many organizations are adopting augmented data catalogs to help alleviate the time it takes for value to be realized from their data.

 In fact, according to Gartner, “By 2022, over 60% of traditional IT-led data catalog projects that do not use machine learning to assist in finding and inventorying data distributed across a hybrid/multi-cloud ecosystem will fail to be delivered on time, leading to derailed data management, analytics and data science projects.”